atomone-hub/genesis/README.md

-We opt to replace the market-based "commission" system with a flat distribution to all validators, to incentivize the creation of peer validators (who should all plan to become datacenter providers).
+We opt to replace the market-based "commission" system with a flat distribution to all validators, to incentivize the creation of peer validators (who should all plan to become data center providers).

 The maximum bounds on the auto-adjust inflation parameter will be set at 20%.